 Where can I eat in Dubai during Ramadan?

 - Most of the prime malls are open for people who aren’t fasting.
-They extend their opening hours to accommodate with eating times.
+They extend their opening hours to accommodate eating times.

-- There are plenty of options for the non-Muslims or people who aren’t fasting to enjoy their food.
+- There are plenty of options for non-Muslims or people who aren’t fasting to enjoy their food.

 - Places like the Dubai Mall, Jumeirah, Bluewaters Island, Downtown Dubai, Palm Jumeirah, Al Barsha, and Al Quoz will continue to serve like they were with extended work hours.

 How should the public behave during Ramadan in Dubai?